 - Accurate Details: Submit correct details to avoid application rejection.

 An encumbrance certificate can help you secure a loan against property.
-Check the loan eligibility and find out how much you can get in just a few steps.
+An encumbrance certificate can help you secure a loan against property.
+By using your property as collateral, you can unlock access to large funds of up to Rs.
+10.50 crore—it is a smart way to manage your finances with ease!
+Get funds within 72 hours* of approval*. and find out how much you can get in just a few steps.

 How to apply for EC AP through IGRS Online